 12. Auckland’s Waterfront: Drive from downtown along the curving seaside Tamaki Drive to Mission Bay for a fabulous view of the North Shore, Rangitoto and Browns Island plus a peek at Auckland’s cafe culture.
 A good place to park up the campervan and get the bus back into town.
 Visit Kelly Tarlton’s Underwater world too.

 13. Hicks Bay: Stop at the high point above Hicks Bay before you descend into Te Araroa to see New Zealand’s largest Pohutukawa tree and the East Cape Lighthouse.

-14. Wellington’s Kelburn Cable Car: Above the busy shopping street, you’ll catch a view of glass-faced high rises silhouetted against the harbour.
-Step off the cute red cable car and into the Botanical Gardens which have great sea views.
+14. Wellington’s Kelburn Cable Car: Catch the red cable car to the Botanical Gardens which have great sea views.

 16. Hundertwasser Toilets, Kawakawa: Hold on until Kawakawa to have your most memorable public toilet experience ever!
 Designed by ecologist, architect and artist Friedensreich Hundertwasser, they feature quirky copper handwork, sculptures, mosaics and tufts of grass on the roof.

 Cape Reinga, at the very top of the North Island.

 17. Cape Reinga: The windswept northernmost tip of New Zealand, where the Tasman Sea and the Pacific Ocean meet.
 It’s marked by a lighthouse and a pohutukawa tree that holds great Maori spiritual significance.